Game Information

 Playing Area

 This shows a 4 x 5 grid of tiles.
-Each tile may be turned over by
+Each tile may be turned over by tapping it to reveal the picture on the other side.

 This shows a game in progress.
 Nine out of the ten pairs have been matched and locked open, with only the final pair (jellyfish in this image set) to be turned.